 Need encouragement?
 Get a beautiful FREE "She Blossoms" 2019 calendar when you sign up for my free weekly Blossom Tips!

 If you’re dating, don’t try to be the perfect wife or husband

 During a new relationship, a woman may become so attracted to a man that she already thinks of him as her future husband.
 If she believes he is Mr. Right, she’ll want him to think she is Ms. Right.
 So, she starts acting like she is the “perfect wife” for him.
 She unselfishly tries to meet all his needs, and cooks and cleans for him, plans all their dates around his favorite activities, ignores her friends to accommodate his schedule, and even does his laundry.
 The message she is trying to send is, “See how great your life will be when we are married?”
 Unfortunately, the message he hears is, “She really enjoys taking care of me, so I don’t have to do any work.
 And since she seems so happy doing this now as my girlfriend, I won’t ever have to marry her.”

 Don’t follow the Golden Rule

-A great tip for improving your marriage is not to ”do unto others as you would have them do unto you.”
+A great tip for saving your marriage without going to counseling is not to “do unto others as you would have them do unto you.”
 This rule doesn’t work in love relationships or marriages because men and women have different needs.
 When a wife “does unto” a man, she gives him what she wants to receive (what she really wants him to give to her).
 When he does not appreciate this, she is upset and neither partner feels good.
 A practical example of this is when a woman is upset, she may want to talk about it.
 When a man is upset, he may want to be left alone.
 If she follows the Golden Rule when he is upset, she will try to get him to talk about it…which is the opposite of what he needs.
 When she is upset, he may leave her alone, which is what he would want but is the opposite of what she needs.